-In this hard time, there's really no words that you can say to relieve any of the pain that the family will be feeling at the time.
+During this hard time, there are really no words that you can say to relieve any of the pain that the family will be feeling at the time.
 Just let them know that you're there for them, ask if they need anything and maybe a simple word about how the deceased will be missed.

 I remember preferring the comments about what a great person my mom was and how missed she would be to the general "I'm so sorry for your loss" comments.
 It is tricky to find the right words to say.
 Sometimes just admitting you don't know what to say are the best words.